Brandon Boatwright (School of Advertising & Public Relations)

-Brandon is a first-year CCI Ph.D. student.
+Brandon is a second-year CCI Ph.D. student.
 Originally from South Carolina, Brandon graduated from Clemson University with a BA in Communication Studies in 2010, and again in 2013 with an MA in Communication, Technology, and Society.
 He worked at Clemson as a Lecturer and Associate Director of the university’s Social Media Listening Center for four years.
 Brandon’s primary research focus rests at the intersection of social media and crisis/strategic communication

 Jie Chen (School of Advertising and Public Relations)